Mersive-Technologies/redux-exercise/README.md

 ## Your goal is to use redux in the app

 Most of the setup for redux is already in place, Provider, createStore, etc.
-You will be doing most of the work in `todoSlice.tsx` and the `Todo.tsx` component
+You will be doing most of the work in `todoSlice.tsx` and the `Todos.tsx` component
 ### `npm start`

 Runs the app in the development mode.\